publicdocs/uscode/assets/md/titles/usc40/us/usc/t40/stII/ptA/ch33/m__us_usc_t40_s3306.md

         (4)  __Historical, architectural, or cultural significance__  __.—__

-        The term “historical, architectural, or cultural significance” includes buildings listed or eligible to be listed on the National Register established under section 101 of the National Historic Preservation Act ([16 U.S.C.
-470a][/us/usc/t16/s470a]).
+        The term “historical, architectural, or cultural significance” includes buildings listed or eligible to be listed on the National Register established under chapter 3021 of title 54.

         (5)  __Recreational activities__  __.—__